Trump’s Cybersecurity Agency Dispels Voter Fraud Conspiracies

 Existing security measures at state and local election offices “make it highly difficult to commit fraud through counterfeit ballots,” the Cybersecurity and Infrastructure Security Agency said Friday in a post dispelling several election-related rumors.
 Many of which have been spread by President Donald Trump himself during his Twitter tantruming this week in the face of an increasingly likely defeat.

 CISA clarified that neither it nor the Department of Homeland Security has any part in handling ballots or reviewing election results.
-That’s all handled at the state level.
+That’s all taken care of at the state level.
 Local election officials design, print, and audit the ballots that voters use, and as such are also in charge of implementing ballot security measures to filter out voter fraud attempts.
 These measures include using signature matching, barcodes, precise paperweights, information checks, and watermarks, among others, CISA said.

 No, when it comes to elections, these two federal agencies operate as facilitators, not arbitrators.
 CISA and DHS are responsible for helping state and local election officials safeguard their election infrastructure, such as by sharing intel on potential cyber threats and providing technical services like vulnerability scanning upon request.
 In short, you should disregard any claims you see circulating online that these agencies oversee voter fraud countermeasures.